 After their initial recognition, these assets are valued at their fair value, without any deduction for transaction costs they may incur on disposal.
-Changes in the fair value are charged to the consolidated profit and loss account of the year.
+Changes in their fair value are charged to the profit and loss account.

-Equity investments in associated entities:
+Equity investments in group companies, associates and jointly-controlled entities: